ibexa/documentation-user/docs/content_management/workflow_management/work_with_versions.md

 ![Open drafts list](img/open_drafts.png "Open drafts list")

 - by trying to edit a content item that already has open drafts.
-You then see a draft conflict screen, where you can pick a draft for editing, or crate a new one.
+You then see a [**Draft conflict**](content_versions.md#draft-conflicts) screen, where you can pick a draft for editing, or create a new one.

 ![Draft conflict](img/draft_conflict.png "Draft conflict")